awsdocs/aws-cloud9-user-guide/doc_source/sample-aws-cli.md

    sudo pip install aws-shell
    ```

-## Step 2: Set up Credentials Management in Your Environment<a name="sample-aws-cli-creds"></a>
+## Step 2: Set up credentials management in your environment<a name="sample-aws-cli-creds"></a>

 Each time you use the AWS CLI or the aws\-shell to call an AWS service, you must provide a set of credentials with the call\.
 These credentials determine whether the AWS CLI or the aws\-shell has the appropriate permissions to make that call\.
 If the credentials don't cover the appropriate permissions, the call will fail\.

-If you are using an AWS Cloud9 EC2 development environment, you can skip ahead to [Step 3: Run Some Basic Commands with the AWS CLI or the aws\-shell in Your Environment](#sample-aws-cli-run)\.
+If you are using an AWS Cloud9 EC2 development environment, you can skip ahead to [Step 3: Run basic commands with the AWS CLI or the aws\-shell in your environment](#sample-aws-cli-run)\.
 This is because credentials are already set up in an EC2 environment\.
 For more information, see [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials)\.

 If you are not using an EC2 environment, you must manually store your credentials within the environment\.
 To do this, follow the instructions in [Calling AWS services from an environment in AWS Cloud9](credentials.md), and then return to this topic\.

-## Step 3: Run Some Basic Commands with the AWS CLI or the aws\-shell in Your Environment<a name="sample-aws-cli-run"></a>
+## Step 3: Run basic commands with the AWS CLI or the aws\-shell in your environment<a name="sample-aws-cli-run"></a>

 In this step, you use the AWS CLI or the aws\-shell in your environment to create a bucket in Amazon S3, list your available buckets, and then delete the bucket\.